-The undersigned, as Agent under the Revolving Credit, Term Loan and Security Agreement dated as of October 4, 2017 by and among Vital Farms, Inc., a corporation formed under the laws of the State of Delaware ("Vital Farms"), Vital Farms of Missouri, LLC, a limited liability company organized under the laws of the State of Missouri ("Vital Farms Missouri"), Vital Farms, LLC, a limited liability company organized under the laws of the State of Delaware ("Sagebrush"), Barn Door Farms, LLC, a limited liability company organized under the laws of the State of Delaware ("Backyard"), Barn Door Farms, LLC, a limited liability company organized under the laws of the State of Delaware ("Backyard", and together with Vital Farms Missouri, Vital Farms Montana, Sagebrush, Barn Door and each Person joined as a borrower from time to time, collectively, the "Borrowers", and each individually, a "Borrower"), PNC Bank, National Association ("PNC"), each of the other financial institutions named in or which hereafter become a party thereto (PNC and such other financial institutions, the "Lenders") and PNC as agent for Lenders (as same may be amended, supplemented or otherwise modified in accordance with the terms thereof, the "Credit Agreement"), acknowledges receipt of four (4) executed counterparts of a completed Commitment Transfer Supplement in the form attached hereto.
+The undersigned, as Agent under the Revolving Credit, Term Loan and Security Agreement dated as of October 4, 2017 by and among Vital Farms, Inc., a corporation formed under the laws of the State of Delaware ("Vital Farms"), Vital Farms of Missouri, LLC, a limited liability company organized under the laws of the State of Missouri ("Vital Farms Missouri"), Vital Farms, LLC, a limited liability company organized under the laws of the State of Delaware ("Sagebrush"), Barn Door Farms, LLC, a limited liability company organized under the laws of the State of Delaware ("Barn Door"), Backyard Eggs, LLC, a limited liability company organized under the laws of the State of Delaware ("Barn Door"), Backyard Eggs, LLC, a limited liability company organized under the laws of the State of Delaware ("Barn Door"), and together with Vital Farms Missouri, Vital Farms Montana, Sagebrush, Barn Door and each Person joined as a borrower from time to time, collectively, the "Borrowers", and each individually, a "Borrower"), PNC Bank, National Association ("PNC"), each of the other financial institutions named in or which hereafter become a party thereto (PNC and such other financial institutions, the "Lenders") and PNC as agent for Lenders (as same may be amended, supplemented or otherwise modified in accordance with the terms thereof, the "Credit Agreement"), acknowledges receipt of four (4) executed counterparts of a completed Commitment Transfer Supplement in the form attached hereto.
 [Note: Attach copy of Commitment Transfer Supplement.]
 Terms defined in such Commitment Transfer Supplement are used herein as therein defined.

-Pursuant to such Commitment Transfer Supplement, you are advised that the Transfer Effective Date will be
+Pursuant to such Commitment Transfer Supplement, you are advised that the Transfer Effective Date will be ,

 PNC BANK, NATIONAL ASSOCIATION, as Agent

+By:

+Title·